ellacharmed/today-I-learned/_sources/README.md

 ## Questions / Next Actions

-[x] TODO, if want to convert one markdown file or several files into an `article`, how do I go about doing that?
+[x] If want to convert one markdown file or several files into an `article`, how do I go about doing that?
 * see [Build an article from a single file](https://jupyterbook.org/en/stable/structure/toc.html#structure-of-an-article)

-[x] TODO.
-Is `myst` errors due to some missing package?
+[x] Is `myst` errors due to some missing package?

 It was perhaps because `_config.yml` was renamed to `_config_v0.yml`.
 Made a copy with my edits.
 No more errors.